jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The `meta-bbb` layer described below **should** be modified for your own particular project.

-The [Yocto][yocto] motto is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

 The *image recipes* under `meta-bbb/images` are examples with a few common packages I find useful.

 The Yocto version is `1.8.0` the `[fido]` branch.